-Image metadata is the set of data that lives within an image file that describes the image's attributes -- everything from the photo's size to its resolution to its copyright information and beyond.
+Image metadata is the set of data within an image file that describes the image's attributes—everything from the photo's size to its resolution to its copyright information and beyond.
 Particularly for images on the web, metadata provides an essential role in describing, tracking, and identifying the image.

 Metadata also factors significantly into SEO (Search Engine Optimization), as fields such as image captions, headlines, and keywords all help describe the contents of your image to search engines.
 Throughout PhotoShelter, you'll see a green SEO symbol placed next to metadata fields that are relevant to SEO.